ohnosequences/ohnosequences.github.com/source/_posts/2014-05-18-typed-property-graphs-in-java.markdown

     Node.Type<N,NT>
   {
     /*
       An id property.
 It is defined inside the node type just for convenience, so that implementing classes can refer to it as User.Type.id.
-Here with N,NT we're bounding this property to be of User nodes, and the value type is set to String using default methods
+      Here with N,NT we're bounding this property to be of User nodes, and the value type is set to String using default methods.
     */
     public interface id <
       N extends User<N,NT>, NT extends User.Type<N,NT>,